r0jahsm0ntar1/africana-framework/readme.md

     +----------------------------------------- 9. About The Author Of Africana And Free Pentesting Tricks, Materials.
 Very Nice Essential Things Just Try Nine.

-* Africana-framework is a REDTEAM Penetration Testing Framework written in pure Golang & Some Python3.
+* Africana-framework is a REDTEAM Penetration Testing Framework written in pure Go lang & some Python3.
 * It aims to make penetration testing easier for testers by covering a wide range of attack vectors including;
  web exploitation, WiFi attacks, phishing, malware generation, social engineering attacks, password cracking, and internal network attacks.